 The global biometric market is expected to witness significant growth owing to the need for accurate identity-based IT solutions and advanced security mechanisms to combat mounting terrorism and criminal activities.
 Biometric systems are increasingly becoming prerequisites for identification and verification purposes by governments across the globe.
-Additionally, the buoyant growth of the technology stems from its enormous use of e-commerce and cloud computing.
+Additionally, the buoyant growth of technology stems from its enormous use of e-commerce and cloud computing.

-The introduction of e-passport, voter registration in low literacy economy, ration card registration, and identifying persons of interests has led to its increasing adoption across the government sector.
-For instance, Aadhar, India’s national ID program is one of the largest biometric database in the world enabling government agencies to deliver retail services without cumbersome paper-based mechanisms or physical presence of an officer at a given place.
+The introduction of e-passport, voter registration in low literacy economy, ration card registration, and identifying persons of interest has led to its increasing adoption across the government sector.
+For instance, Aadhar, India’s national ID program is one of the largest biometric databases in the world enabling government agencies to deliver retail services without cumbersome paper-based mechanisms or physical presence of an officer at a given place.
 Moreover, in educational and commercial sectors, fingerprints are increasingly being used to maintain employee attendance, time, and work-check, thus leading to its increasing adoption across this industry.
 Fingerprint technology is also used in cashless vendor machines to identify students and employees.

 The biometric market is projected to be boosted by increased innovative technologies characterized by accuracy and lower implementation costs.
-Electroencephalogram and electrocardiogram are emerging technologies which are expected to drive the market.
+Electroencephalogram and electrocardiogram are emerging technologies that are expected to drive the market.
 These techniques trace the distinct nature of heart and brain patterns of specific individuals enabling increased fraud resistance.
 Behavioral identification patterns such as typing rhythm, gait, and voice are gaining popularity owing to the need for stronger security systems.
-Operational signature is an identification mode to capture a person’s usage manner as a verification template.
+The operational signature is an identification mode to capture a person’s usage manner as a verification template.
 It is projected to be used in telerobotic surgery systems to distinguish among unique users.